aron/example.framerfx/README.md

 # Example Framer X Project

-This is an example of the Framer X folder format currently in beta which allows you to use your own version control (i.e. git) with your Framer project.
+This is an example of the Framer X folder format currently in beta* which allows you to use your own version control (i.e. git) with your Framer project.

+\* As a beta feature it is strongly recommended that you only use this format with version control.

 ## Checkout